Council and Committee Guidelines, Charges and Descriptions

 • Promote education, leadership and professional development for women in arthroplasty

-• Increase membership of women in AAHKS
+• Increase women membership in AAHKS

 • Assess and influence perception of women in arthroplasty